wikimatze/wikimatze.de/_posts/2012-07-12-checking-your-hdd.md

 ---
 layout: post
 title: Checking your HDD
-meta-description: Checking your HDD is a good choice
+meta-description: Checking your HDD is a good choice.
+update: 2014-02-22
 categories: ['howto', 'linux', 'learning']
 ---